ejsadiarin/wizardry/linux/how-to-format-hard-drive-partition-with-parted-or-restore-flashed-drive-to-normal.md

     * File system type? `[ext2]`?
         * Just press Enter to accept the default.
 This does not matter, as we will format it in the next step.
+        * If formatting for Linux filesystem then type: `ext4`

     * Start?
         * Type 1MiB and press Enter.